Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Insect Control

-Lawns in the Northwest are occasionally attacked by chinch bugs, bill bugs, and grubs but the most common insect is the European cranefly which looks like a giant mosquito.
-Cranefly eggs hatch into larvae in the fall.
-The larvae feed on grass roots from September through May then the larvae pupates and emerge as adults in late summer.
-There can be as many as thirteen larvae per square foot without causing any visible damage.
-Greater numbers cause dead patches of grass, which can be pulled right out of the ground because there are no roots.
 The easiest way to check for soil insects is to dig up a plug of lawn on the edge of a dead spot, put it in a plastic bag and see what crawls out of the soil.
-Almost all lawn insects can be controlled by applying beneficial nematodes which are microscopic worms which prey on many soil insects.
+A quicker way is to pull apart the plug of lawn and look for insects.
+Almost all lawn insects, except billbugs, can successfully be controlled by applying beneficial nematodes, which are microscopic worms which prey on many soil insects.
 Beneficial nematodes are effective at killing soil insects without affecting earthworms or mammals.
+Bifenthrin, cyfluthrin and imidicloprid are effective chemical controls for most lawn insects, including billbugs.

 Weed Control

 The best weed control is a thick healthy lawn that crowds out weeds.
 Weeds are a sign that the lawn is stressed, usually by poor soil, lack of regular watering, lack of fertilizer or mowing too short.
 I once visited a natural prairie area on the edge of a school yard.
-The school yard was so full of dandelions that they overlapped but there were no more than a handful of dandelions in the entire prairie.
+The school yard was so full of dandelions that they overlapped, but there were no more than a handful of dandelions in the entire prairie.
 The dandelions ended right at the edge of the mowed area.
-Low mowing allows more sunlight to reach the soil which encourages weed seed growth while a higher mowing height causes the soil to be in deeper shade, which discourages weed seed growth.
+Low mowing allows more sunlight to reach the soil which encourages weed seed growth, but a higher mowing height causes the soil to be in deeper shade, which discourages weed seed growth.

-Almost all moss killers for lawns contain iron sulphate.
-It will stain concrete so sidewalks, driveways and patios should be hosed off immediately after moss killer is applied.
+Another common weed is moss.
+It grows anywhere the soil is constantly moist, especially where there is shade.
+Moss killer can be applied in early spring before moss smothers the grass.
+Almost all moss killers for lawns contain iron sulfate.
+It will stain concrete so sidewalks, driveways and patios should be blown or hosed off immediately after moss killer is applied.

 Aerating

-Soils that get walked on or trampled will pack down until air can’t penetrate into the soil to keep the roots healthy.
-If a lawn has patches where grass won’t grow in spite of fertilizing and watering, it needs to be aerated.
+Soils that get walked on or trampled will pack down until air cannot penetrate into the soil to keep the roots healthy.
+If a lawn has patches where grass will not grow in spite of fertilizing and watering, it needs to be aerated.
 An aerator punches holes in the lawn ever few inches to allow air and water to penetrate into the soil faster and deeper.
 The easiest and best way to deal with the cores that are left on the surface is to mow over them and scatter the soil onto the lawn surface.
 This fresh soil brings up microbes which help break down thatch.

 The frequency of aerating depends on the soil and the amount of traffic on the lawn.
 Athletic fields are aerated every few months.
 A yard on clay soil with active kids may need aerating every year.
 On the other hand, a yard with rich soil and lots of earthworms may never need aerating.